paulscherrerinstitute/std_detector_buffer/website/std-daq-doc/docs/Services/interface.md

 #### Config file settings

 - `number_of_writers` - if a `writer_id` is greater of equal of this value - the writer will shutdown at startup.
+- `gpfs_block_size` - `GPFS` block size in bytes defaulting to `16777216`.
+If this parameter is misconfigured it may affect performance of writing services as they allocate chunks of memory according to blocks in `GPFS`.

 Common parameters affecting service can be found [here](../Interfaces/configfile.md#common-configuration-options).